-Advice.co.uk can put you in touch with a solicitor who covers your area.
+Advice can put you in touch with a solicitor from our panel who covers your area.
 The solicitor will take you through the process and help you to understand the next steps.
 They will then begin to look at all the available evidence which may include CCTV footage and further medical examinations.

 The compensation payout that you are eligible to receive will depend strongly on the severity of your injuries.
 This is one of the reasons that your personal injury solicitor will often require that you have additional medical examinations as the details of your injuries are crucial to the strength of your case.
 Your injuries will be categorised as minor, moderate or severe.
 Here are some examples of these categories:

-- Minor injurie usually involve soft tissue damage and pain in a joint which can restrict movement.
+- Minor injuries usually involve soft tissue injuries and pain in a joint which can restrict movement.
 Although uncomfortable, these injuries usually have only a short term impact and will resolve completely.
 Minor injuries usually have the smallest payouts.